-I added multi-player to the game utilising platform P2P services from Oculus & Steam.
+I added multi-player to this desktop VR game utilising platform P2P services from Oculus & Steam.
 This included coding the avatars, adding voice communication, handling matchmaking and building an in-game multi-user world editor for level design reviews.

 I also coded the behaviour of some of the enemies and parts of the UI.

 I worked with the ICAROS team from the very early stages of product development; building the first game (Flight) for GearVR, integrating the Bluetooth controller for Unity on Android and developing a mirror application so others can see what you're experiencing.